Complete Guide

 Calculate Net Savings

-Factor in transfer fees, processing costs, legal charges, and stamp duty to determine actual savings.
+Include the charges of transfer fees, processing money, legal fees and stamp duty to ascertain real savings.

 4